Wildlife

 Fast ID cueheavy body, dark tail, and broad mountain-to-desert range across southern Arizona

-Typical Arizona habitatDiverse biotic communities, ranging from Sonoran desert scrub to Petran subalpine Conifer Forest
+Typical Arizona habitatDiverse biotic communities, from Sonoran desert scrub to Petran subalpine conifer forest

 Arizona rangeFound across nearly all of southern Arizona; absent from the northeastern plateau